Tensor decomposition to Compress Convolutional Layers in Deep Learning: Case Study

 For better visualization, we show the change of classification accuracy and loss along with various values of rank in Figure \ref{MNIST_Results_Viz}.
 The left plot in Figure \ref{MNIST_Results_Viz} is the result of single-layer models and the right plot is the result of double-layer models.
-The blue dashed line in Figure \ref{MNIST_Results_Viz} represents the classification accuracy of CNN, and the red dotted line represents the loss function value of CNN.
-The blue line with triangle markers represents the change of classification accuracy of CPAC-CNN with various ranks, and the red line with star markers represents the change of loss function value of CPAC-CNN with various ranks.
+The dashed line in Figure \ref{MNIST_Results_Viz} represents the classification accuracy of CNN, and the dotted line represents the loss function value of CNN.
+The line with triangle markers represents the change of classification accuracy of CPAC-CNN with various ranks, and the line with star markers represents the change of loss function value of CPAC-CNN with various ranks.
 The horizontal axis represents different ranks, the left vertical axis represents classification accuracy, and the right vertical axis represents the value of loss function.
-The general patterns in Figure \ref{MNIST_Results_Viz} show that with a larger rank ($R$) the CPAC-CNN receives better performance and gradually approaches the corresponding CNN.
-Considering the results shown in Table \ref{MNIST_Results} and Figure \ref{MNIST_Results_Viz}, we can conclude that 1) compared with original CNN, our proposed CPAC-CNN could receive a comparable classification accuracy with fewer parameters; 2) the classification accuracy and loss value tend to improve with the increasing of rank $R$ and rank $R$ determines the number of parameters in CPAC-CNN, which means we can tune the rank $R$ to meet the accuracy requirement and satisfy the computation resource limitation; 3) the compression effect will be more significant as the model containing more CPAC-Conv layers.
+From Figure \ref{MNIST_Results_Viz}, we can find that with a larger rank ($R$), the CPAC-CNN receives better performance and gradually approaches the corresponding CNN.
+Considering the results shown in Table \ref{MNIST_Results} and Figure \ref{MNIST_Results_Viz}, we can conclude that (1) compared with original CNN, our proposed CPAC-CNN could receive a comparable classification accuracy with fewer parameters and reduced model complexity; (2) the classification accuracy and loss value tend to improve with the increasing of rank $R$; since the rank $R$ determines the number of parameters in CPAC-CNN, we can tune the rank $R$ to meet the accuracy requirement and satisfy the computation resource limitation; (3) the compression effect will be more significant as the model contains more CPAC-Conv layers.